MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitgetpinbyid.md

 ---

 ## -description
 When provided a valid PinID number, the AcxCircuitGetPinById function returns a reference to an existing ACXPIN object.
-(DocsTeam - need link to ACX Object Summary topic).
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters

 ### -param Circuit

 TBD - An existing ACXCIRCUIT circuit object.
-(DocsTeam - need link to ACX Object Summary topic).

 ### -param PinId